Last year, while in Los Angeles, I drilled my head while hanging out on an outdoor patio.

 I walk fast, so when I hit the door, there was quite a collision, so much so that it drew blood and formed a small bump.
 My head ached immediately after.
-The door basically punched me in the face using my momentum as it’s newfound fist.
+The door basically punched me in the face using my momentum as its fist.
 I was very lucky that my friend is an M.D.
 I am also lucky not to have a concussion.
 In fact, when I first hit my head, a few guys who saw what happened were nice enough to say “haha, concussion protocol bro.”

 In any event, my friend and I watched and waited, but none of the concussion symptoms, such as vomiting, severe headache, and loss of memory occurred.
 I was fine, but my head hurt.
 The collision with the door echoed in my mind as I finished the meeting.